zara-kasi/obsidian-myanimenotes/docs/mal-compliance-analysis.md

 ### 4. **Document Limitations**
 Consider adding to README:
-- "Cassette is a personal sync tool and is not affiliated with MyAnimeList"
+- "MyAnimeNotes is a personal sync tool and is not affiliated with MyAnimeList"
 - "Data synced is for personal use only"

 ### 5. **Respect Rate Limits**